The Happy Sage purchased this product. This article contains affiliate links - full disclosure here.

 The actual size and shape of the end of the lip balm is perfect for applying to lips in that I can put it on without a mirror and know that I have not got it all outside my lip area.
 It is completely clear upon application with a satin look, not as much as a full on gloss but an attractive satiny sheen which makes the lips look moisturised and soft.

 It has a mild peppermint taste.
-I have to say peppermint is not my favourite flavour but I don't find this overpowering and there is an extremely mild tingle on the lips, but this may just be me!
+I have to say that I am not overly keen on peppermint but I don't find this overpowering at all and there is an extremely mild tingle on the lips, but this may just be me!
 It lasts well and I have found it good for protecting my lips on the many dog walks that I do in all weathers.
-I have also tried wearing it as a base under some organic lipsticks and it has performed very well for this too.
+I have also tried wearing it as a base under some organic lipsticks and it has performed very well for this too, with the lipsticks gliding on really well and staying put a little longer.
+Applying the Inika Organic lip balm underneath a natural lipstick also seems to act as a slight filler, by making any small creases or imperfections in the lip less noticeable, so bonus points for this extra use too!

-It does not contain a sunscreen but at this time of year this is not a problem for me.
-All in all a great product with a luxury feel and look, will definitely be buying this one again.
+All in all I find the Inika Organic Lip Balm a great product with a luxury feel and look, that can double as up a lipstick base as well and will definitely be buying this one again.

 Inika lip balm £3.5g for £16.50.